sraynitjsr/Docker_Kubernetes_In_Depth/Kubermetes.md

 #### 4. Services -

 ##### In Kubernetes, pods are ephemeral, meaning they can come and go.
 Services provide a stable endpoint to access your application.
 For example, a LoadBalancer service exposes your application to the internet.

+#### 5. Scaling -

+##### Kubernetes makes it easy to scale your application up or down based on demand.
+You can scale your deployment by running: kubectl scale deployment my-app --replicas=5